From Life Cycle Assessments to SDG Assessments

 As an example, a conventional solution could be washing laundry at high wash temperatures while the enzyme-assisted solution could be washing at a lower temperature with an enzyme added.
 The common user benefit in this case is clean laundry.

-We are working to integrate the UN Sustainable Development Goals (SDGs) in the assessment of our R&D pipeline.
+We are working to integrate the UN Sustainable Development Goals (SDGs) in the assessment of our new product developments.
 This will help us take sustainability into consideration when prioritizing our future business activities.
-Moving forward, the products and solutions in our pipeline will be assessed to evaluate their impacts in 15 different impact categories, including both environmental and social indicators.
+Moving forward, the potential impact of our new product developments will be assessed according to 15 categories, including both environmental and social indicators.

 These impact categories were defined based on an evaluation of the UN Sustainable Development Goals and targets related to the capabilities of our technology and business.
 For each of the impact categories, relevant quantitative and qualitative indicators have been defined.

-“We believe these factors will impact Novozymes’ business environment in the future, and by taking those aspects into consideration in how we prioritize our innovation pipeline, we will make it stronger,” says Claus Stig Pedersen, Head of Corporate Sustainability at Novozymes.
+“We believe these factors will impact Novozymes’ business environment in the future, and by taking those aspects into consideration in how we prioritize our new product developments we will make it stronger,” says Claus Stig Pedersen, Head of Corporate Sustainability at Novozymes.